defoe-code/defoe/docs/setup-VM.md

 - conda activate g-py36
 - cd $HOME/defoe
 - spark-submit --py-files defoe.zip defoe/run_query.py sg_sample.txt nls defoe.nls.queries.normalize -r results_norm_gaz -n 34

+- **NOTE**: Most of defoe queries requires a configuration file, in which users indicates the type of operating system (either linux or mac) they have, along with the path of their defoe installation (defoe_path).
+This is necesary for cleaning the collections' text.
+The cleaning process calls a set of long-S fix scripts, which change depending on the user's operationg system.

 # Running Original Geoparser query
 - conda activate g-py36